LgHS/laravel-keycloak-guard/README.md

 Every [http://docs.guzzlephp.org/en/stable/request-options.html](Guzzle Request Option) is supported and is passed directly to the Guzzle Client instance.

-Just add the options you would like to `guzzle_options` array on `keycloak-web.php` config file.
+Just add the options you would like to `guzzle_options` array on `keycloak.php` config file.
 For example:

 ```
 'guzzle_options' => [